tuxiem/AspNetCore-keycloak/README.md

 2. Use the refresh token, to get a new access token
 3. Use the new access token, to do a token exchange on the audience connected to the other keycloak client Remember to grant the nessesary roles and permissions on both clients.
-The token exchange is only available in the dotnet 6 example of the code.

 ## Dotnet 6
 In order to see tokens/claims in dotnet 6, you will have to install the package Microsoft.IdentityModel.Tokens.Jwt.